LightenedLimited/cs35l_project/README.md

 # cs35l_project

+# General Prerequisites

+We use Node.js v.16.15.1 and npm v.8.11.0, which you can install from the [Node.js releases](https://nodejs.org/en/about/previous-releases).
+There are no version specific functionality used, so realistically any Node.js newer version should not be breaking, however, this was not throughouly tested.

 ## Database and Services Setup

 In the prerequisite, we need to setup two different services, MongoDB and Algolia.
 MongoDB is a noSQL database, which we use to store the meta information regarding the tests and the users, and the PDF document itself is stored locally.
 The Aloglia service is a used as a search engine, which we use for the content discovery feature.
 We will walk through the setup, but please contact us if you want the API keys and environment variables.